nf-osi/jobs/monitor_annotations/README.md

 It is not used for `PROFILE=DEV`.
 For local testing, using with your Synapse userid might be more convenient.

+#### Optional

+- `SCHEDULE`: Used for message display labels only.
+- `SLACK`: Slack channel webhook to report basic job status.
+- `DIGEST_SUBSCRIBERS`: Semicolon-delimited Synapse user ids who want to receive an additional summary table to their email.

 ```
 PROFILE=DEV # Or TEST for test and PROD for production
 DCC_USER=3421893 # nf-osi-service
 SCHEDULED_JOB_SECRETS={"SYNAPSE_AUTH_TOKEN":"xxxxxxxxxxxxxxxxxxxxxxxxxxxx"}
 SCHEDULE=monthly
 SLACK=https://hooks.slack.com/services/xxxxxxxxxxxxxxxxxxxxxxxxxxxx
+DIGEST_SUBSCRIBERS=1111111;2222222
 ```

 ### Testing Notes